 Dr. Sommerville graduated M.D. from Queen’s University in 1866.
 According to the 1871 census, Dr. Sommerville was practicing medicine in Warwick, (Lambton County).

 Dr. and Mrs. Sommerville had 4 children; Esca “Alexandria” Sommerville was born on the 7th of May, 1867 in Strathroy, Helen Douglass Sommerville was born in Watford on the 6th of October, 1871.
 Gertrude Sommerville was born in Watford in October of 1875.
-The Sommerville family was living in Mooretown (Lambton County) when a son was born to them on the 4th of September, 1877.
-The baby was stillborn.
+The Sommerville family was living in Mooretown (Lambton County) when a son was born to them on the 4th of September, 1877 but the baby was stillborn.

 The family moved to Marinette, Wisconsin around 1890.
 Mrs. Sommerville died on the 1st of June, 1894.
 She was buried at the Forest Home Cemetery in Marinette, Wisconsin.